fshowalter/franksmovielog.com-v1/content/viewing_notes/1281-good-times-1967.md

 Commentary watch.
 Lee Gambin, an unabashed fan of both Friedkin and Sonny and Cher, offers a wealth of information about the film's production and stars.
 But he did little to convince me of the film's merits.
 At best, I gained an appreciation for Friedkin's dynamic camera work.
 But I still struggled with Bono's uncanny valley performance.
 He's a thirty-something man acting like a teenager.
-It's not so much that it's a bad performance (it is) but how calculated it feels, right down to portraying him as a henpecked husband with Cher not letting him ride his motorcycle.

 <!-- end -->